Soapy's Saloons

 How the saloon looks pre-restoration

-Jeff Smith's Parlor reproduction
+Jeff.
+Smith's Parlor

 goldline.jpg